Table of Contents

 In a graph, it occurs when the short-run equilibrium (the intersection of the short-run aggregate supply curve and the aggregate demand curve) is right on the long-run aggregate supply curve.

 In these conditions, everyone who is willing to work at a decent wage level gets a job.
 Those who are actively looking for work find suitable jobs.
-Unemployment is at its natural rate, which is equal to the structural plus frictional unemployment.
+Unemployment is at its natural rate, which is equal to structural plus frictional unemployment.

-Structural unemployment definition
+Structural unemployment explained

 For example, when industrialization was underway, the contribution of the agricultural sector to labor absorption decreased.
 In contrast, the manufacturing and service sectors grew.
 Farmworkers can lose their jobs.